nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial.md

 ---
 {{! excerpt}}

 This tutorial offers a progressive and educative tour of what you can do to customize the Nuxeo Platform with Nuxeo Studio.
-It should be one of the first tutorials you do.
+It could be one of the first tutorials you do.

 {{! /excerpt}}